mne-tools/mne-python/doc/manual/c_reference.rst

     are *lat* (lateral), *med* (medial), *ven* (ventral), and *occ* (occipital).
 You can override these defaults by creating the directory .mne under your home directory and copying the eyes file there.
-Each line of the eyes file contais the name of the view, the viewpoint for the left hemisphere, the viewpoint for the right hemisphere, left hemisphere up vector, and right hemisphere up vector.
+Each line of the eyes file contains the name of the view, the viewpoint for the left hemisphere, the viewpoint for the right hemisphere, left hemisphere up vector, and right hemisphere up vector.
 The entities are separated by semicolons.